-Preferred Securities Risk
+Preferred and Convertible Securities Risk

-The fund may only invest in exchange-traded preferred stock.
 Preferred stock generally has a preference as to dividends and liquidation over an issuer's common stock but ranks junior to debt securities in an issuer's capital structure.
 Unlike interest payments on debt securities, preferred stock dividends are payable only if declared by the issuer's board of directors.
 Also, preferred stock may be subject to optional or mandatory redemption provisions.
+The market values of convertible securities tend to fall as interest rates rise and rise as interest rates fall.
+The value of convertible preferred stock can depend heavily upon the value of the security into which such convertible preferred stock is converted, depending on whether the market price of the underlying security exceeds the conversion price.